exposit/pythia-oracle/HELP.md

 For Seeds, simply delete or rename any files in the "resources/panels/seeds" folder you don't wish to have show up in your Seeds panel.
 Be sure to delete (or add) all four subtypes when changing seed source files.

+__*Setting Up Oracle Defaults*__

+Mapping an oracle to the main panel buttons is a little more complicated than just setting exclude() to True, unless you just want to use the buttons on the panel.

+The key variables in config.py are "oracle", which should be the name of the file containing the oracle, and "oracle_func", which should contain the name of the oracle function in that file.

+Note that the seed function in the general section only takes the four options listed -- it handles Mythic as a special exception case.

+To revert to FU oracle (or another non-Mythic oracle) as default, set the following in the config.py (and replace or edit any game specific config.txt files as needed):

+`oracle = 'fu'
+ oracle_func = 'fu'
+ `
+ And in the general section:

+`seed_func = 'useTwoPartSeed'`

+ To use Mythic as default:

+ `oracle = 'mythic'
+  oracle_func = 'mythic'`

+  And in the general section (if you wish to use the Mythic seed tables):

+ `seed_func = 'useMythicComplex'`

 ##Title Screen

 When creating a new game, you'll be given the option of a scenario or "blank" game.
 You'll generally want to choose "Blank" or "No Template".